 Image source: onemanwrites.com

 Documentum system architecture generally follows the architecture of a client/server model.
-This is the layer where the client performs the operations such as edit, create and look up the document.
+This is the layer where the client performs operations such as editing, creating, and looking up the document.

-Documentum Content Server is a new kind of content server that was designed to simplify the task of creating or editing by using any of the documentum application.
-This server handles the read and write tasks for web-based client applications.
+Documentum Content Server is a new kind of content server that was designed to simplify the task of creating or editing by using any of the Documentum applications.
+This server handles the read and writes tasks for web-based client applications.

 The server uses HTTP or HTTPS protocol for all communications.
-The logic’s from application layer is transferred to the server and then calls are made using server API’s (DFC – Documentum foundation classes) to the particular repositories.
+The logic from the application layer is transferred to the server and then calls are made using server APIs (DFC – Documentum foundation classes) to the particular repositories.

 RDBMS (Relational database management system) is a software developed for storing a large amount of data efficiently.
 The application layer performs various operations on the RDBMS.
 These operations can be easily accessed programmatically by an individual.